-What are the best gifts for a frugal woman that save money or time?
+Gifts for a frugal woman that save money or time

 It can be difficult to find a gift for the women in your life who are frugal.

 You want to give them something that shows that you know and respect their frugal lifestyle.